-- Todd R. Nelson, our former Chief Executive Officer and Director; - Eric Esser, our President, Chief Executive Officer and Director. - · Robert Cutler, our Chief Legal Officer; and
+- Todd R. Nelson, our Chief Executive Officer and Director; - Robert Cutler, our Chief Legal Officer; and - Eric Esser, our President and Chief Operating Officer.

 Summary Compensation Table

 The following table provides information regarding the compensation of our named executive officers during the years ended December 31, 2023 and 2022.